kubo/snzip/README.md

     snunzip file.tar.sz

-Uncompressed file name is 'file.tar' and the original file is deleted.
+Uncompressed file name is `file.tar` and the original file is deleted.
 Timestamp, mode and permissions are not changed as possible as it can.

-If the program name includes 'un' such as snunzip, it acts as '-d' is set.
+If the program name includes `un` such as `snunzip`, it acts as `-d` is set.

 The file format is automatically determined from the file header.